mkiang/opioid_trends/README.md

 -   `knitr`
 -   `config`
 -   `rmarkdown`
+-   `yaml`
+-   `digest`

-In addition, you'll need our package for working with multiple cause of death data, [`narcan`](https://github.com/mkiang/narcan), which is not available on CRAN.
-If you want to reproduce our figures exactly, you'll need [`patchwork`](https://github.com/thomasp85/patchwork), but the plots can be generated without it.
+In addition, you'll need two packages that are not available on CRAN:

+-   Our package for working with multiple cause of death data, [`narcan`](https://github.com/mkiang/narcan).
+-   If you want to reproduce our figures exactly, you'll need [`patchwork`](https://github.com/thomasp85/patchwork), but the plots can be generated without it.

-You can install these packages either by using the `00_install_packages.R` script or by using RStudio to open the `opioid_trends.Rproj` file.
-Using RStudio is the preferred method as `packrat` will automatically make sure you have the correct version of all necessary packages.
+You can install these packages manually or by running the `00_install_packages.R` script in `./code/`.
+It will *not* install packages you already have.
+It may require interaction (e.g., confirmation if a package needs to be compiled).
+The exact versions we used can be found in the `session_info.txt` file.

 Analysis pipeline
 =================